OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Impossible.rst

 .. topic:: Example

-   Consider the following variation on the Halting Problem.
+   Consider this variation on the Halting Problem:
    Given a computer program, will it halt when its input is the empty string?
    That is, will it halt when it is given no input?